-Ok, so in general, this may be something you are aware of already.
-But, do you know what the tipping etiquette is for the country you're visiting?
+Most people have heard of tipping, but do you know what the tipping etiquette is for the country you're planning to visit?

-Every country is different in terms of whether tipping is common practice or not, but if it is you also need to know how much to tip, who to tip and when to tip.
-It pays to do your research because tips are definitely something you should work into your holiday budget.
+Every country is different when it comes to tipping, and it’s up to you to know how much to tip, who to tip, and when to tip.
+It pays to do your research, because tips are definitely something you should work into your holiday budget.

-A lot of people are not aware that a departure tax is charged when a person leaves a country, even if it isn't your final destination.
-Usually this is payable at the airport – sometimes in cash, sometimes by a prepayment method and sometimes it is charged to the airlines and is then included in the cost of your airfare.
+A lot of people aren’t aware you can be charged a departure tax when leaving a country, even if you’re just in transit.
+Usually this is payable at the airport – sometimes in cash, and sometimes by a prepayment method.
+It can also be charged to your airline and included in the cost of your airfare.

-If it's not included, you may need to make sure you have cash on you (in the local currency), because credit cards are not always accepted as payment.
+If it's not included, you may need to make sure you have cash on you (in the local currency), because credit cards aren’t always accepted as payment.

 In Australia, a sales tax (GST) is included in the price of goods and services, so when you go up to the counter to pay for that pair of shoes, you pay the price it was advertised at.

-BUT, if you go to America on a holiday, you may suddenly find the price increases when you pay - and that is because in the USA, sales tax is only added at the cash register.
+But, if you go to America, you may suddenly find the price increases when you pay – that’s because in the USA, sales tax is only added at the cash register

 In many places, tourists are charged various taxes over and above their initial payments – for example:

-You may already be aware that most countries impose an import tax or duty on certain merchandise being brought into the country, but it will pay off to make sure you're aware of what you will be charged for at your specific destination.
+You may already be aware that many nations impose an import or duty tax on certain merchandise being brought into the country – but it’s important to know what you’ll be charged at your specific destination.

-Usually the tax doesn't apply to goods you take into and out of the country - for example, your laptop or camera.
-But, it will apply to a camera that is a gift.
+The tax doesn't usually apply to goods you take in and out of the country - for example, your laptop or camera.
+However, it may apply to a camera you bring in as a gift.
 It may also apply to a camera you buy on holiday and then take home.
-Its best to do a bit of research on what the import duties are that apply to your holiday destination.
+It’s best to do a bit of research on what import duties apply at your holiday destination.

-No one really wants to talk about, let alone use, public toilets – but when you got to go, you got to go.
-So, it's worth knowing that some overseas countries – especially European countries – charge you to use public toilets.
+No one really wants to talk about, let alone use, public toilets – but when you’ve got to go, you’ve got to go.
+And believe it or not, some overseas countries – especially European countries – charge you to use public toilets.

-It's a good idea to make sure you always have some change on you for those occasions, or if you head to a cafe or restaurant, be prepared to buy something in return.
+It's a good idea to make sure you always have some change on you for those occasions.

-You would think that in this day and age, Wi-Fi should be free anywhere in the world, but unfortunately this is not the case.
-In many countries you may need to pay for internet access – sometimes by the minute, and sometimes by the day.
+You’d think that in this day and age, Wi-Fi would be free anywhere in the world.
+Unfortunately for us social-media addicts, this isn’t always the case.
+In many countries, you may need to pay for internet access – sometimes by the minute, and sometimes by the day.

-If you go to a cafe in Europe, you are likely to pay more for your cuppa if you want to have it sitting down at a table.
+If you go to a cafe in Europe, you’re likely to pay more for your cuppa if you want to have it sitting down at a table.
 That's because you're also paying for the table service, the atmosphere and the view.

-If you just want a quick cup and don't want to watch the world go by while you're sipping away on your Java, then just order and drink your coffee at the counter.
+If you don't want to watch the world go by while you're sipping away on your Java, then just order and drink your coffee at the counter.

-All countries charge for different things in different ways, and these are just some of the unknown costs you may find on your holiday.
-To handle these surprises, we recommend building a bit of a buffer into your holiday budget so that these sort of surprise costs don't hamper your holiday fun too much.
+All countries charge for different things in different ways, and these are just some of the unknown costs you may encounter on your holiday.
+To handle these surprises, we recommend building a bit of a buffer into your holiday budget so they don't hamper your holiday fun too much.